Ahmed Lutfi el-Sayed

-Ahmed Lutfi el-Sayed or Aḥmad Luṭfī Sayyid Pasha ([ˈæħmæd ˈlotˤfi (ʔe)sˈsæjjed]) (15 January 1872 – 5 March 1963) was a prominent Egyptian nationalist, intellectual, anti-colonial activist and the first director of Cairo University.
+Ahmed Lutfi el-Sayed or Aḥmad Luṭfī Sayyid Pasha ([ˈæħmæd ˈlotˤfi (ʔe)sˈsæjjed]) (15 January 1872 – 5 March 1963) was a prominent Egyptian nationalist, intellectual, anti-colonial activist and the first president of Cairo University.
 He was an influential person in the Egyptian nationalist movement and used his position in the media to strive and gain an independent Egypt from British rule.
 He was also one of the architects of modern Egyptian nationalism as well as the architect of Egyptian secularism and liberalism.
 He was fondly known as the "Professor of the Generation".
 Lutfi was one of the fiercest opponents of pan-Arabism, insisting that Egyptians are Egyptians and not Arabs.
 He is considered one of the most influential scholars and intellectuals in the history of Egypt.

 Early life and education

 Lutfi was born in the rural village of Berqin, near Al Senbellawein in the Dakahlia Governorate on 15 January 1872.
 He was educated in a traditional kuttāb, a government school in Manṣūra, the Khedivial Secondary School in Cairo and the School of Law in Cairo.
 While at law school, Al-Sayyid made contact with influential people such as Muhammad Abduh and Hassuna al-Nawawi.
 Abduh played a pivotal role in Lutfi's experience with his reformist movement as well as his ideology concerning politics.